goschtl/zope/Zope3/trunk/src/zope/app/catalog/README.txt

     >>> list(cat.apply({'color': 'red'}))
     [2]

+WARNING: There is an issue here: The updateIndexes() method will include all objects that are registered with the next reachable IntId utility.
+If no IntId utility exists in the same site as the catalog, you will end up with objects not belonging to the site of the catalog.
+A work around is to add an IntId utility parallel to your catalog.
+See http://www.zope.org/Collectors/Zope3-dev/466 for the current status of this issue.

 There's an alternate search interface that returns "result sets".
 Result sets provide access to objects, rather than object ids: